Monaco

 Before you start

-Authorities expect real residence in Monaco with a compliant lease or ownership—not a mail-forwarding story.
+Authorities expect you to actually live in Monaco with a compliant lease or ownership, not a mail-forwarding setup.

-Tax and social-insurance planning should run parallel to immigration, not afterthought.
+Tax and social insurance planning should run alongside immigration, not after you move.

-Housing registration and bank certification often sit on the critical path longer than form submission itself.
+Housing registration and bank certification often take longer than submitting forms.

 1. 1